 Based on the true story of how the village extended arms of peace to soldiers set on plundering land in 1881, it’s told through the eyes of two main historical characters – Wiremu Hiroki, the murderer on the run, and Samuel Crombie Brown, a reporter and eye witness of the events.

 A tale of resilience and heartbreak, courage and loss, the musical focuses on the inspiring response of the Parihaka village and the relationships between the lead characters as they bravely face an uncertain future.
 Journey with Wiremu as he considers the Way of the Raukura – which path will he choose?

 Sarah Tahere's original song, 'Under the Mountain' was the inspiration that sparked the writing of this show.
 She wrote the song for a Mt Albert Baptist 'Parihaka Night' event in 2017 and performed it with her family.
 The song captures the core themes of the event – 'War meets peace, guns meet grace and love meets greed' – and features twice in the Musical.

 “When we first heard Under the Mountain we all felt the emotional impact of the song and the story suddenly became more than a series of facts.
 It was at that moment that the vision for telling the whole story through music was born.” – Steve Worsley

 Is there permission from Parihaka's kaumatua to go ahead with this show?

-The Way of the Raukura – a Parihaka Musical is coming to the stage from 11–19 September with permission from Parihaka’s Papakainga Trust.
-Steve travelled to Parihaka a number of times in the last two years to talk with the community’s kaumātua and share his vision for the musical.
+The Way of the Raukura – a Parihaka Musical is coming to the stage with permission from Parihaka’s Papakainga Trust.
+Steve Worsley, the Tahere family and others, travelled to Parihaka a number of times in the last two years to talk with the community’s kaumātua and share his vision for the musical.
 He shared the script with the Trust board members and was granted full written consent for the performing of this show.